orman112/blog/content/blog-markdown/transitioning-from-javascript-to-swift/index.md

     final func walk() { // using the final keyword ensures this function can't be overwritten
         // ...walk function logic
     }

+    deinit {
+        // do any cleanup work here
+    }
 }

 class Dog : Animal {